Coastal Carolina vs. UMass NCAA Football Odds, Plays and Insights | September 25, 2021

-The No. 17 Coastal Carolina Chanticleers (3-0) are massive 36-point favorites on Saturday, September 25, 2021 against the UMass Minutemen (0-3).
-A total of 66 points has been set for this matchup.
+The UMass Minutemen (0-3) are heavy 36-point underdogs on Saturday, September 25, 2021 against the No. 17 Coastal Carolina Chanticleers (3-0).
+The total for this game has been set at 65 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.